Master's of Research (MRes) in Molecular Science and Engineering

 You begin term two by finishing the core modules and complete assessments on what you have learned across these modules.

 In term three, you will continue to work on your research project, to be written up in the form of a research article.
+You will also present your research in front of industry and academics at the IMSE MRes Symposium Day.

 Academic requirement: UK bachelor’s degree with honours at 2.1 or equivalent in an engineering or physical sciences discipline which includes some mathematics.
 A level Mathematics at grade A or equivalent.